Volvo V70: V70 Plug-in Hybrid

-As part of a joint venture with Vattenfall, a Swedish energy company, Volvo converted two Volvo V70 to diesel-electric plug-in hybrid demonstrators that have been in field testing in Göteborg, Sweden, since December 2009.
+As part of a joint venture with Vattenfall, a Swedish energy company, Volvo converted two Volvo V70 to diesel-electric plug-in hybrid demonstrators that have been in field testing in Gothenburg, Sweden, since December 2009.
 Vattenfall offered customers participating in this trial a supply of renewable electricity generated from wind or hydropower.
 This test allowed participants to experience the all-electric range at low temperatures, which has been a disadvantage of plug-in vehicles.

 The V70 PHEV test car uses an 11.3 kWh lithium-ion battery pack.
 As reported by the test drivers, the V70 Plug-in Hybrid demonstrators have an all-electric range between 20 and 30 km.
 The demonstrators were built with a button to allow test drivers to manually choose between electricity or diesel engine power at any time.
 The first phase of the field trial ended in June 2010 and included 16 families, all employees of Volvo or Vattenfall, who had the car for 1.5 weeks to one month.
 A second phase of the test was to run from July to December 2010 with Vattenfall employees in Göteborg and Stockholm.

 Among the key findings of the first phase are: